andersonbrito/subsampler/README.md

 python scripts/get_daily_matrix_usa.py --download yes
 ```

 Users can provide their own daily case count file, as long as it matches the format above (tab-separated, with daily counts, and a column with unique identifiers).
-If one of the commands above is used, the reformatted matrix of case counts need to be placed inside `/data`.
+If one of the commands above is used, the reformatted matrix of case counts would need to be placed inside `/data`, and should be named [here](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L5).

 Now, edit the Snakefile to fix the following lines:

-* [index_column](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L10) = "code" (this should match the index column with unique identifiers)
+* [start_date](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L16) = "YYYY-MM-DD" (select the start date according to your needs)

-* [end_date](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L17) = "YYYY-MM-DD" (select an end date according to the case data file)
+* [end_date](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L17) = "YYYY-MM-DD" (select the end date according to your needs)

-* [extra_columns](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L32) = "second column with identifier" (one can select another column to be display alongside the `index_column`)
+* [extra_columns](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L32) = second column with identifier, such as region, continent (a column found in the original metadata file, which you want to see displayed alongside the `geo_column` in the final outputs)

 ## Obtaining the percentage of sequenced cases per week

-The `subsampler` pipeline allows users to calculate the percentage of sequenced cases in countries and US states.
-It aggregates both genome counts and case counts per week per location (country or state), and proceed with the division genomes/cases to get a time series of proportion of sequenced genomes, information useful for monitoring how genomic surveillance is going in different regions.
+The `subsampler` pipeline allows users to calculate the percentage of sequenced cases per location.
+It aggregates both genome counts and case counts per unit of time, per location (country or state), and proceed with calculations (genomes/cases) to get a time series of proportions of sequenced cases, information useful for monitoring how genomic surveillance is going in different locations.

 To that end, the user needs to provide a metadata matrix, similar to the one used by [nextstrain](http://nextstrain.org), which can be downloaded from [GISAID](http://gisaid.org), under `Downloads > Genomic Epidemiology`.
-Rename such file as `metadata_nextstrain.tsv`, place it inside `/data`, and run the pipeline only half-way through, by using the command:
+Add the name of that file [here](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L4), place it inside `/data`, and run the pipeline up to the `correct_bias` step using the command below:

 ```
-conda activate subsampler
 snakemake correct_bias
 ```

 After a few minutes, among the files in `/outputs`, users will find three matrices, one of them showing the weekly proportion of sequenced cases:

 ```
-matrix_cases_epiweeks.tsv
-matrix_genomes_epiweeks.tsv
+matrix_cases_unit.tsv
+matrix_genomes_unit.tsv
 weekly_sampling_proportions.tsv
 ```

 ## Obtaining a list of genomes, sampled based on time series of COVID-19 cases

-To run the full pipeline, and obtain the list of genomes sampled based on COVID-19 case counts, the last step of the pipeline need to be executed:
+To obtain a list of genomes sampled based on case counts, the last step of the pipeline need to be executed:

 ```